LukeSmithxyz/based.cooking/src/pasta-al-pesto.md

 ## Directions

-1. Preferably using a stone or wooden mortar and pestle, grind the garlic together with the basil leaves, the nuts, and a generous pinch of coarse salt.
+1. Preferably using a stone mortar and pestle, grind the garlic together with the basil leaves, the nuts, and a generous pinch of coarse salt.
-   1. Note: the salt crystals help with mincing.
+   1. Note: the salt crystals help with grinding.
    2. A food processor also works, but it is not necessarily as much fun.
 2. Add the grated cheese.
 3. Add olive oil until getting a creamy consistence.
 Set aside.